SelfCareMap

 💎 8.
 Maintain Your Glow

 • Moisturize daily with a non-oil-based, tan-extending lotion.
+Hydrated skin holds onto color much longer than dry skin.

 • Avoid long hot baths, chlorinated pools, and excessive sweating.
+Chlorine and hot water can act as exfoliants, stripping the tan away quickly.

 Final Thought:

-A great spray tan isn’t just about the application—it’s about the prep.
-By following these steps, you’ll ensure your tan goes on smoothly, fades evenly, and looks like you just spent a week on a tropical beach (minus the sun damage).
+A great spray tan isn’t just about the application, it’s about the prep.
+By following these steps, you’ll ensure your tan goes on smoothly, fades evenly, and looks like you just spent a week on a tropical beach, minus the sun damage.

 Ready to glow?
-Book your spray tan today—and don’t forget to exfoliate tonight! 🌴✨
+Book your spray tan today, and don’t forget to exfoliate tonight! 🌴✨

 Category: Refresh